 Field Description

-ID The repository object id
+ID The repository object Id

-SCOPE The names of the scopes, Submitted Entities, Scheduling Entities or folders that offer the respective Named Resource are shown here.
+SCOPE The names of the Scopes, Submitted Entities,

+Scheduling Entities or folders that offer the re-

+spective Named Resource are shown here.

 TYPE This is the resource type.

 OWNER The group owning the object

-STATE Indicates the state of the resource.
+STATE Indicates the state of the resource

-REQUESTABLE_AMOUNT The maximum amount of resources that can be requested by a job.

 Continued on next page